GB0ZqhA1/GCP/README.md

 ## Usage of ImageNet

-Import gcp.py and replace SGD optimizer in training code.
+Import gcp.py and replace SGD optimizer in your training code.

 ```
 import gcp